DISCLAIMER: The M*A*S*H characters are

 "I mean Richmond."

-"Don't get that
+"Don't get that tone.
+You

-tone.
-You can't stay here, either.
+can't stay here, either.
 Peter told me you were leaving."

 "Gee, Margaret, that

 sounds so voluntary.
-Did he tell you it
+Did he tell you it was leave or be fired?"

 "Yes."

-"Oh."
-Somehow, he'd expected Peter to lie about
+expected Peter to lie about that.

 "It's not the end of the

 world.
 You have plenty of options.
 If you'd use your head."
-She sounded like the major of old.
-Not barking orders, but not taking any
+She sounded

-guff.
-It was strangely comforting.
+strangely comforting.

-"I know I have
+"I know I have options.
+With

-anywhere.
+my credentials, I could go anywhere.
 The further away from here the

 better."

-She looked a little
+She looked a little stung.
+"Then

-stung.
-"Then pick one and go."
+pick one and go."

 "I will."